Leander-D14/Dual-IMU-Haptic-Monitor-for-Genu-Recurvatum/README.md

 Accelerometers react extremely fast but are highly sensitive to high-frequency noise from walking vibrations.
 Conversely, gyroscopes measure angular velocity accurately, but integrating this data over time introduces numerical errors, causing the calculated angle to drift.

 To compensate for these mutual limitations, the system relies on a customized Madgwick AHRS filter.
-However, instead of extracting standard Euler angles—which are prone to cross-axis coupling and gimbal lock—the architecture implements a custom **Gravity Inclination Method** derived directly from the 4D Quaternions ($Q=[w, x, y, z]$).
+However, instead of extracting standard Euler angles, which are prone to cross-axis coupling and gimbal lock, the architecture implements a custom **Gravity Inclination Method** derived directly from the 4D Quaternions ($Q=[w, x, y, z]$).

 The true hinge angle is calculated in three biomechanical steps: